This post may contain affiliate links. See our disclosure policy.

 - Pour warm water into a large bowl.
 Add yeast.

 - Allow yeast to dissolve and froth, then stir in shortening, honey and salt.

 - Add flour a cup at a time until you have a soft dough.
 Knead and put into a bowl.

-- Knead again and place bread into baking tins and raise again for another hour.
+- Knead again, divide into two equal parts and place bread into baking tins and raise again for another hour.